vikas1234-del/J.A.R.V.I.S/README.md

 Click the "Fork" button on the top right corner of the repository page.
 Clone The Repository

-2. Clone the forked repository to your local machine: git clone <URL>
+2. Clone the forked repository to your local machine:git clone <URL>
   cd Jarvis-Desktop-Voice-Assistant
   Create and Activate a Virtual Environment

-Create a virtual environment:
-python -m venv .venv
+3. Create a virtual environment: python -m venv .venv
-Activate the virtual environment:
+4. Activate the virtual environment:
    For Windows:
    .venv\Scripts\activate
     For macOS/Linux:
    source .venv/bin/activate
-This activates the virtual environment and should look like (venv) directory/of/your/project> Install Requirements
+This activates the virtual environment and should look like (venv) directory/of/your/project>

+* Install Requirements

 Install all the requirements given in requirements.txt by running the command pip install -r requirements.txt Install PyAudio